The meteoric rise of Napoleon Bonaparte, France's most iconic general

 In September 1786, he returned to Corsica and didn’t return to France until June 1788.

 Then, in May 1789, the French Revolution broke out.
-While Napoleon had sympathies for the revolutionaries, he initially remained loyal to King Louis XVI, which he thought was important if he wanted to get military promotions.
+While Napoleon had sympathies for the revolutionaries, he initially remained loyal to King Louis XVI, which he thought was important to do if he wanted to get military promotions.

 Unfortunately, Paoli had not forgiven the Bonapartes for Napoleon’s father’s failure to continue the resistance against France years prior.